Coupled 1D Chemical Kinetic-Transport and 2D Hydrodynamic Modeling Supports a modest 1-1.5x Supersolar Oxygen Abundance in Jupiter's Atmosphere: Conclusions

 In this work, we have explored Jupiter's deep atmospheric oxygen abundance by coupling one-dimensional thermochemical kinetic-transport modeling and two-dimensional hydrodynamic modeling.
 Using a comprehensive and rate-based chemical network generated by the Reaction Mechanism Generator (RMG), we investigated the impact of key chemical pathways, particularly reviewing in detail and emphasizing the significance of the Hidaka reaction, which previous studies have inconsistently or improperly considered.

-Our 1D modeling using \texttt{EPACRIS} suggests that an oxygen abundance ranging from approximately 0.5 to 0.6 times solar is most consistent with observational constraints, assuming standard eddy diffusion values ($K_{\rm zz}\leq10^8$ [cm$^2$/s]]).
-However, such sub-solar oxygen abundances are less likely to represent Jupiter’s true deep atmospheric composition when compared to the latest JUNO MWR analysis \citep{LI2024116028}.
+Our 1D modeling using \texttt{EPACRIS} suggests that an oxygen abundance ranging from approximately 0.5 to 0.6 times solar is most consistent with observational constraints, assuming standard eddy diffusion values ($K_{\rm zz}\leq10^8$ [cm$^2$/s]).
+However, such sub-solar oxygen abundances are less likely to represent Jupiter’s true deep atmospheric composition when compared to the latest Juno MWR analysis \citep{LI2024116028}.
 This discrepancy might suggest that slower vertical mixing is present, possibly due to stable radiative layers as proposed by \citet{cavalie2023subsolar}.
 Under such conditions, oxygen abundances as high as 2.3 times solar, or even higher, could also be consistent with the observational data.

-In contrast, our 2D hydrodynamic simulations using \texttt{SNAP} strongly support a modest supersolar oxygen abundance of approximately 1$-$1.5 times solar, consistent with the lower bound inferred from the latest JUNO MWR analysis \citep{LI2024116028}.
-We also introduce a method for deriving Jupiter's eddy diffusion coefficient ($K_{\rm zz}$) from 2D hydrodynamic modeling using the quasi steady-state approach.
+In contrast, our 2D hydrodynamic simulations using \texttt{SNAP} strongly support a modest supersolar oxygen abundance of approximately 1$-$1.5 times solar, consistent with the lower bound inferred from the latest Juno MWR analysis \citep{LI2024116028}.
+We also introduce a method for deriving Jupiter's eddy diffusion coefficient ($K_{\rm zz}$) from 2D hydrodynamic modeling using the quasi-steady-state approach.
+Interestingly, rather than the nominal value of $K_{\mathrm{zz}} = 1\times10^8$ cm$^2$ s$^{-1}$, our results support a revised value of $K_{\mathrm{zz}} \sim 3\times10^6$ cm$^2$ s$^{-1}$, based on the agreement between two independent yet sophisticated approaches—1D chemical–kinetic transport modeling and 2D hydrodynamic modeling.
 This method has broad applicability to exoplanet atmospheric modeling, where $K_{\rm zz}$ remains highly uncertain despite its significant influence on atmospheric chemistry.

-Our results also imply a notably elevated carbon-to-oxygen (C/O) ratio in Jupiter compared to current protosolar estimates (up to 0.73), suggesting that Jupiter likely accreted predominantly carbon-rich planetesimals or ices.
+Our results also imply a notably elevated carbon-to-oxygen (C/O) ratio in Jupiter compared to current protosolar estimates (up to 0.73), suggesting that Jupiter likely accreted predominantly carbon-rich planetesimals or ices \citep{lodders2004jupiter}.
 This finding underscores the need for further study to clarify the mechanisms behind the preferential accretion of carbon-rich material during planetary formation, which will significantly inform models of giant planet formation and nebular chemistry.

 Ultimately, our integrated modeling approach, which combines detailed thermochemical kinetics with hydrodynamic processes, provides a robust framework for constraining Jupiter’s deep atmospheric composition.
 This methodology not only advances our understanding of Jupiter but also serves as a comprehensive and physically grounded tool for investigating coupled chemical and dynamical processes in (exo)planetary atmospheres.